 In general, the Certificates will evidence the residual interest in the Issuing Entity and represent the right to receive any excess amounts not needed on any Payment Date to pay the servicing fee, administration fee, amounts owing the Asset Representations Reviewer, make required payments on the Notes and make deposits into the Reserve Account.
 Because the Certificates are subordinated to each class of Notes and are only entitled to amounts not needed on a Payment Date to make payments on more senior interests issued by the Issuing Entity or to make other required payments or deposits according to the priority of payments described in "Description of the Transaction Documents-Distributions on the Securities," the Certificates absorb all losses on the leases and leased vehicles before any losses are incurred by the more senior interests issued by the Issuing Entity.
-The payments available to the Certificates will be primarily dependent on the cash flows of the Units.
-For a description of certain material terms of the Certificates, including with respect to their payment priority and rights upon an Event of Default, see "Description of the Transaction Documents-Distributions on the Securities" and "Description of the Transaction Documents-Description of the Certificates" in this prospectus.
+The payments available to the Certificates, including with respect to their payment priority and rights upon an Event of Default, see "Description of the Transaction Documents-Distributions on the Certificates" in this prospectus.
 For a description of the credit enhancement available for the Notes, including the excess interest and overcollateralization, see "Description of the Transaction Document-Reserve Account" and "-Overcollateralization."